Platinum American Eagle Bullion Coin Sales Figures (1997-2009)

-The American Eagle Platinum Bullion coin was launched in 1997 following the success of the gold and silver versions that began in 1986.
-Like their brethren, these .9995 pure platinum coins are struck for mostly investment purposes .
+The United States Mint has not yet issued the 2011 Platinum American Eagle Bullion Coin.
+The Platinum Eagle was launched in 1997 following the success of the gold and silver versions that began in 1986.
+Like their brethren, these .9995 pure platinum coins are intended for investment purposes but coin collectors buy them as well.

 Sales Figure Chart Options